gregoryjscott/portfolio/packages/www/projects/nuggets.md

     - href: /jobs/freelance/
 ---

-This project began as a proof-of-concept to validate the use of AI for generating dynamic language-learning exercises.
-While an initial version was built with Swift, I transitioned to React Native to enable support for a wider range of platforms.
+This project began as a proof of concept to validate the use of AI for generating dynamic language-learning exercises.
+While the initial version was built with Swift, I transitioned to React Native to support a wider range of platforms.

-In 2024, the project pivoted from a personal tool to a formal research project.
-In collaboration with my fiancée, the app was rebuilt for a master's degree capstone study on the effectiveness of micro-learning for adult Spanish learners.
+In 2024, the project evolved from a personal tool into a formal research initiative.
+In collaboration with my fiancée, the app was rebuilt for a master’s degree capstone study on the effectiveness of microlearning for adult Spanish learners.
 This research version is available in the [App Store](https://apps.apple.com/us/app/nuggets-language-learning/id6477367353) and [Play Store](https://play.google.com/store/apps/details?id=education.futuristic.nuggets).

 More recently, we added English lessons to help learners study for the U.S. Naturalization Test and obtain their citizenship.
-This addition marks the first step in the app's next evolution, which will use AI to create a truly personalized learning journey.
-It will dynamically generate curriculum tailored to each learner's unique goals and interests, continuously assess their fluency, and adapt to their progress.
+This marks the first step in the app’s next evolution, using AI to create a truly personalized learning journey.
+It will dynamically generate a curriculum tailored to each learner’s unique goals and interests, continuously assess fluency, and adapt to their progress.

 ## Key Takeaway

-Every application contains a state machine - either an explicit, well-defined one, or an ad-hoc, implicit one scattered across the codebase.
+Every application contains a state machine—either an explicit, well-defined one, or an ad hoc, implicit one scattered across the codebase.

-My initial choice for state management, Zustand, worked well for managing state but provided no structure for organizing event logic and business rules.
-Adopting XState has allowed for modeling all the application logic as finite state machines.
+My initial choice for state management, Zustand, worked well for managing state but offered no structure for organizing event logic and business rules.
+Adopting XState allowed me to model all application logic as finite state machines.
 This approach has completely changed how I build apps.